Avidyā (Buddhism): Vajrayana

 The Vajrayana tradition considers ignorance as fetters of bondage into samsara, and its teachings have focused on a Tantric path under the guidance of a teacher, to remove Avidya and achieve liberation in a single lifetime.

 Avidyā is identified as the first of the twelve links of dependent origination (twelve nidanas)—a sequence of links that describe why a being reincarnates and remains bound within the samsara, a cycle of repeated births and deaths in six realms of existence.
 The twelve nidanas are an application of the Buddhist concept of pratītyasamutpāda (dependent origination).
 This theory, presented in Samyutta Nikaya II.2–4 and Digha Nikaya II.55–63, asserts that rebirth, re-aging and re-death ultimately arise through a series of twelve links or nidanas ultimately rooted in Avidyā, and the twelfth step Jarāmaraṇa triggers the dependent origination of Avidyā, recreating an unending cycle of dukkha (suffering, pain, unsatisfactoriness).

-Removing avidya

-Avidya or ignorance can be eliminated directly by cultivating its opposite viz.
-Knowledge, wisdom and perception, where the above refer to the true knowledge and perception of reality.

-The various ways to remove Avidya is by learning from a Guru/teacher who knows, or from books and scriptures.
-Avidya can also be removed through Meditation or the practice of Dhyana and Yoga.
-Through practice of Dharma and righteousness, Avidya gets removed.

-Unrighteous karma increases Ignorance, while Ignorance perpetuates Adharma.